Chart Color Schemes

 An assessment of population growth drivers in Brahma Lodge reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Brahma Lodge's population is estimated at around 3,456.
-This reflects an increase of 76 people since the 2021 Census, which reported a population of 3,380.
-The change was inferred from AreaSearch's estimate of the resident population at 3,443 following examination of ABS ERP data released in June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,560 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Brahma Lodge's estimated population is around 3,431.
+This reflects an increase of 51 people since the 2021 Census, which reported a population of 3,380.
+The change is inferred from AreaSearch's estimate of 3,426 residents following examination of ABS' latest ERP data release in June 2024 and validation of 19 new addresses since the Census date.
+This level of population equates to a density ratio of 2,541 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Over the past decade, Brahma Lodge has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 90.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, a population increase just below the median of national areas is expected, with Brahma Lodge expected to increase by 185 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of statistical areas across the nation is expected for Brahma Lodge (SA2), with an anticipated growth of 186 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population